kormax/apple-enhanced-contactless-polling/README.md

 * Can be implemented on chips that allow reading raw frames in emulation mode even before selection.

-# Decision logic
+# ECP and Express Mode behavior

+## Overview

-Upon entering a loop, device does not answer to the first polling frame it sees, instead opting to wait and see what other technologies does the field poll for, allowing it to make a fully informed decision on what applet to select later.
+Upon entering a loop, device does not answer to the first polling frame it sees, instead opting to wait and see what other technologies does the field poll for, allowing it to make a fully informed decision on what applet or feature to trigger later.

 When device makes a decision, it is mostly, although not in all cases (excluding keys) signified by a card image appearing along with a spinner.